marq24/emacberry.com/_docs/2500-offroadnav.md

 For the proper functionality of the outdoor navigation in GPSLogger II two settings in the options dialog have been introduced which have a major influence on the behaviour of the navigation software.
 If you have understood the concept how outdoor navigation is working in GPSLogger II you can adjust these two values 'When Waypoint is reached' & 'Distance to next Waypoint' to your likings.
 In this documentation it is assumed the following (default) values are
 present:

-- When Waypoint is reached: 15m/50 ft
+- When Waypoint is reached: 15m/50&nbsp;ft
-- Distance to next Waypoint: 250m/820 ft
+- Distance to next Waypoint: 250m/820&nbsp;ft

 Please note that you do not have to be in logging mode in order to use the outdoor navigation function of GPSLogger II.